wesmarcum/dotfiles/README.md

 - Bat integration.
 - fzf / fd integration.

-### Alacritty

-Alacritty configuration is provided in `~/dotfiles/alacritty/alacritty.yml`.
-If Alacritty is installed, `install.sh` will link `~/.config/alacritty/alacritty.yml` to the location in `~/dotfiles`.
-This configuration file will optionally import `~/.config/alacritty/local.yml`.
-The `local.yml` file can be used to set system specific settings, such as fonts.

 ## Recommended Tools

 The configuration files are optimized for the following tools: